harishinjamuri/Membership-Program/database/Tables_Schema.md

 | updated_at            | TIMESTAMP | Record update time                 |

 ```
-CREATE TABLE IF NOT EXISTS "order" (
+CREATE TABLE IF NOT EXISTS "orders" (
         user_id VARCHAR(36) NOT NULL,
         status VARCHAR(10) NOT NULL,
         total_amount FLOAT,